 In mitigating negative environmental impacts and protecting land, water and biodiversity, energy companies have started engaging in projects and investing in upgrades.
 For example, Ukrhydroenergo, which operates hydro power plants, has launched projects to protect biodiversity and improve water resource management.
 These include the adoption of water aeriation technologies and efforts to promote sustainable development of fisheries (Ukrhydroenergo, 2018[49]).
-It also engages in cross-border co-operation with Moldova to ensure sustainable development of the reservoirs and minimise flooding (Ukrhydroenergo, 2019[50]) (Ukrhydroenergo, 2020[51]).
+It also engages in cross-border cooperation with Moldova to ensure sustainable development of the reservoirs and minimise flooding (Ukrhydroenergo, 2019[50]) (Ukrhydroenergo, 2020[51]).
 Companies operating in other sub-sectors have also introduced mechanisms and upgrades to ensure environmental protection, especially through safe discard of hazardous material.
 In particular, Energoatom has sought to adopt appropriate measures in dealing with high levels of hazardous and radioactive waste, while developing a centralised spent fuel storage facility in the Chernobyl Exclusion Zone (OECD, 2019[2]; Energoatom, 2019[52]).

 In addition, energy companies operating in the extractives sector have sought to improve their operational efficiency and reduce emissions (SAEE, 2020[53]).
 For example, both Naftogaz and DTEK have installed purification flows, frequency controls and insulation, while investing in upgrades and reparations (Naftogaz, 2020[30]; DTEK, 2020[41]).
+Moreover, GTSOU has recently procured new equipment for detection and elimination of methane leaks.
 While emission levels are significantly lower in other sub-sectors, companies, including Energoatom, Ukrenergo and Ukrhydroenergo, have worked towards reconstructing units and developing energy storage capacities to promote efficiency.
-Moreover, the existing players have also started investing in renewables.
+The existing players have also started investing in renewables.
 Notably, DTEK is one of the largest investors in green energy in Ukraine, with both solar and wind capacities increasing from 210 MW to 1 GW between 2018-2020.
 Similarly, companies, including Naftogaz and Energoatom, have started investing in renewables, though their capacities are more limited (Fitch Ratings, 2020[54]) (DTEK, n.d.[55]).